 Greening Cheapside: sunken garden improvement

-Phase 2 aims to transform the site into a greener, more accessible, biodiverse, environmentally resilient garden where people feel welcome and safe and want to dwell.
-The proposed design is based on key principles of retaining existing historic trees and root systems, improving accessibility and visibility across the garden as well as celebrating the sunken garden’s history.
+Phase 2 aimed to transform the site into a greener, more accessible, biodiverse, environmentally resilient garden where people feel welcome, safe and want to dwell.
+The design of the new garden is based on key principles of retaining existing historic trees and root systems, improving accessibility and visibility across the garden as well as celebrating the sunken garden’s history.

 - A sense of community - A space designed for visitors, workers and residents to enjoy, which is both environmentally conscious and where people dwell and socialise through the provision of increased seating capacity.